atlassian-labs/compiled/CONTRIBUTING.md

 ### CSS-in-JS

-Compiled is a CSS-in-JS library: a library that lets React developers write CSS within their React code.
+Compiled is a CSS-in-JS library: a library that lets frontend developers write CSS within their JavaScript code.
 Other libraries in this space include styled-components and Emotion.
 Below are some code examples.

 How people usually write in Compiled (we do want to change this long-term).
 This is similar to the styled function from [styled-components](https://styled-components.com/).